tsiika/DiscGolf-FrontEnd/README.md

 # About
 This project is part of full-stack developer course by Opiframe Oy.
 During this course students are creating their own projects and this is ours!

 Idea for this app is to follow disc golfers as they play the game.
+Players log in and select course to play.
+As they are playing player will input their throws in app.

 We decided to separate front-end and back-end to separate repositories.
 With this it's easier to examine the source code as their own instances: